Fall 2016 Freshman Application

 May I combine Plan II with other honors programs at UT Austin?

 Yes.
 It’s possible to combine Plan II with most other UT Austin honors programs.
 Plan II Honors majors often include the Business Honors Program, Engineering Honors, Dean's Scholars and Turing Scholars programs in combination with Plan II Honors.
 Please see the full details at Other Honors Programs.
+There are also departmental honors programs available for most departments that Plan II students may apply to be a part of.

 What if I want to be a doctor?